nazimboudeffa/MindWaveIntuition/README.txt

 MindWave Intuition is an Android Application to monitor intuition

+Intuition in a fundamental scientific approche is named mediumnity in esotherism

 This work is an overview of my reaserch about mindcontrol and personnality transfert in cyberspace

  - Intuition